Diversity and Inclusion

 Employee Relations

-Office of Equal Employment Opportunity & Employee Relations (EEO/ER) helps staff members and managers resolve performance or behavioral concerns that may arise.
+Office of Equal Employment Opportunity & Access (EEOA), helps staff members and managers resolve performance or behavioral concerns that may arise.
 This unit also administers the staff Grievance Program and offers advice on corrective action, which may include mediation, training, or discipline including termination.

 Complaints and Resolutions